A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with Curie-Weiss interactions: Some simple special cases

 The high-temperature limit $\beta=0$ becomes trivial:

-The special case $J_1=J_2=0$ is interesting in view of the thermodynamic stability requirement \eqref{RUE} as the latter implies the inequality $f=J_2/J_1>1$ (see \eqref{RUE}, \eqref{f}).
-When $J_1=J_2=0$, we have to do with the extreme limit of the equality case $J_1=J_2$ corresponding to the stability edge given by $f=1$.
-The existence of this limit is not anticipated by the condition \eqref{RUE}, but, nevertheless, we just obtained a sensible and expected result in this marginal case.
-This observation suggests that it would be of interest to consider the special case of equal non-vanishing attraction and repulsion interactions $J_1=J_2>0$ in \eqref{CV}, that is $f=1$ and $0<r=p<\infty$ (see Sec. \ref{RER} around the equation \eqref{f}).
+The special case $J_1=J_2=0$ is interesting because of of the thermodynamic stability requirement \eqref{RUE} as the latter implies the inequality $f=J_2/J_1>1$ (see \eqref{RUE}, \eqref{f}).
+When $J_1=J_2=0$, we encounter the extreme limit of the equality case $J_1=J_2$ corresponding to the stability edge given by $f=1$.
+The existence of this limit is not anticipated by the condition \eqref{RUE}, but nevertheless, we just obtained a sensible and expected result in this marginal case.
+This observation suggests that it would be interesting to consider the special case of equal non-vanishing attraction and repulsion interactions $J_1=J_2>0$ in \eqref{CV}, that is $f=1$ and $0<r=p<\infty$ (see Sec. \ref{RER} around the equation \eqref{f}).

-Another limiting case of strong repulsion interactions within the cells, $J_2\to\infty$, with arbitrary and independent strength of attraction between particles $J_1>0$ will be considered separately in Sec. \ref{J2B}.
+Another limiting case of strong repulsion interactions within the cells, $J_2\to\infty$, with an arbitrary and independent attraction parameter $J_1>0$ will be considered separately in Sec. \ref{J2B}.

-And now, we shall turn to a consideration of the convergence of equivalent basic integrals, \eqref{Y} or \eqref{T}, on the edge of the thermodynamic stability, $J_1=J_2$.
+And now, we will consider the convergence of equivalent basic integral representations \eqref{Y} or \eqref{T} on the edge of the thermodynamic stability $J_1=J_2$.